marcromani/cocktail/README.md

-# nica-nmf
+# cocktail
-Non-negative matrix factorization with non-negative ICA (NICA) initialization
+A blind source separation package using non-negative matrix factorization and non-negative ICA.